An RIT-Nazareth College Collaboration for Future Educators

 Who Can Apply

-This opportunity is available to third- or fourth-year undergraduate RIT students enrolled in the College of Applied Science Technology, College of Science, Golisano College of Computing and Information Science, or the Kate Gleason College of Engineering.
+This opportunity is available to third- or fourth-year undergraduate RIT students enrolled in the College of Science, Golisano College of Computing and Information Science, Kate Gleason College of Engineering, or the College of Health Sciences and Technology.
 Students who already have a graduate degree and require teaching courses may also apply.

 - Individualized career counseling and curriculum advising from faculty at both RIT and Nazareth